Glossary

 2FA

-An enhanced security feature that requires a second verification method in addition to your password.
+A security mechanism that requires a second verification method in addition to your password.

 Math Formulas